Nusiq/mcblend/docs/gui/object_properties.md

 - The `Interpolation mode` field directly translates to the interpolation mode of the Minecraft animation file.
 There are four options: `linear`, `smooth`, `step`, and `auto`.
 - The `Frame start` field indicates the first frame of the animation.
 It tells Mcblend where the animation starts.
 - The `Frame end` field indicates the last frame of the animation.
 It tells Mcblend where the animation ends.
+- The `Optimize Animation` checkbox enables {ref}`animation export optimization<optimizing-animations>`.
+- The `Error margin` field defines how much error is allowed when optimizing the exported animation.

 ## Object properties (bone of armature)